 The Importance of Positive Thinking

-Do you realise the importance of positive thinking?
+Do you realize the importance of positive thinking?
 It’s just so much less stressful and joyful to live positively.
 Seeing the bright side is a healthier way to approach life and its many challenges.
 No matter what your situation is right now, you can see the positive if you look hard enough.
 But how do you do this?

 In my experience, thinking negatively makes it much more likely that things will go wrong, and if I worry things are going to turn out badly, they usually do.
 So, don’t focus on what might go wrong, try imagining for a moment what might go right!